-Welcome to the CU Boulder Viola Studio!
 We have a wonderfully engaging group of students with a wide range of backgrounds and interests.
-It is a warmly supportive studio atmosphere, with everyone invested in helping each other grow as violists and musicians.
-Our studio is very lucky to have the wonderful Geraldine Walther, violist of the world-renowned Takács Quartet, as a very active part of our teaching team.
-Whenever her travels allow, she is most happy to hear all the viola students in private lessons.
-This dedicated teaching team of faculty and teaching assistants strive to create an environment of growth and self-discovery, unique for each student.
+We offer a warmly supportive studio atmosphere with everyone invested in helping each other grow as violists and musicians.
+Our studio is fortunate to have Takács Quartet violist Richard O’Neill as a very active part of our teaching team.
+Our dedicated teaching team of faculty and teaching assistants further ensure an environment of growth and self-discovery—unique for each student.

-CU Boulder offers a number of performance opportunities, from the weekly viola studio and string performance classes to the CU Symphony, Eklund Opera and Chamber Orchestras, the Early Music Ensemble—a group that meets weekly and performs with a school-owned set of Baroque bows—Pendulum New Music Series— a monthly series that partners CU student composers with CU student performers—our vital chamber music program—which includes weekly coaching with CU-Boulder faculty, occasional coachings with the Takacs Quartet and coachings with the Graduate Quartet-in-Residence.
-Additional programs of interest include a very active Entrepreneurship Center for Music, Musician’s Wellness Program and an exciting CU Boulder College of Music Study Abroad program, Renaissance in the XXI Century in Florence, Italy.
+The College of Music offers a number of performance opportunities as well—from weekly viola studio and string performance classes to the CU Symphony, chamber orchestras, Eklund Opera Program and Early Music Ensemble, a group that meets weekly and performs with a school-owned set of Baroque bows; to CU Boulder SoundWorks, a concert series-meets-forum for the creation and performance of new and original works by student composers, improvisers, performers and collaborators; to our vital chamber music program, weekly coaching with College of Music faculty, occasional coachings with the Takács Quartet and coachings with the college’s Graduate String Quartet in Residence.
+Additional College of Music offerings include our groundbreaking Entrepreneurship Center for Music, a Musicians’ Wellness Program and an exciting study abroad program.